taesung-ha/portfolio/README.md

 ![CE_RQvsFFT.png](/assets/img/CE_RQvsFFT.png)

-## HONORS & AWARDS
-- Academic Senior Scholarship: Recognized as the top student (1/47) in the ‘Probability and Statistics’ course for exceptional academic performance, earning a tuition reduction.
-(Feb.
-2018)
-- Commendation for Contribution to Police Administration (Oct 2019)
-- Completion of Half Marathon hosted by Money Today in 1:52:52 (Mar 2024)

 ## MILITARY EXPERIENCE
 **National Service Conscript, The Ilsan Seobu Police Station (_Feb.
 2019 – Nov.
 2020_)**
 - Conducted crime prevention patrols and maintained public safety through traffic flow management and safeguarding individuals and property in high-risk areas